-Master of Divinity students as well as MACM students will choose three hours of Field Education/Internship from among the courses listed in the course descriptions for the THFE caption.
+Master of Arts in Christian Ministry students will choose three hours of Field Education/Internship from among the courses listed in the course descriptions for the THFE caption.

 SERVICE OPPORTUNITIES

 Service opportunities are made available through regular courses, special seminars, and campus guests.
 Service in the local community occurs in a rich variety of contexts, congregational styles, ministry models, and leadership styles.